Skip to main content

 4. Implementation

-2. Attract Initial Participants: Recruit early adopters on both sides.
-For example, attract key channel partner firms.
+2. Attract Initial Participants: Recruit early adopters on both sides; for example, attract key channel partner firms.

 3. Build the Technology Infrastructure: Develop a robust, scalable digital platform.